Can I get a Medigap policy if I have a pre-existing condition?

 During the open enrollment period, insurers cannot use underwriting.
 That means they cannot deny you Medigap coverage because of a pre-existing condition or force you to pay a higher premium.

-If you buy a Medigap policy outside your open enrollment period, your insurer may enforce a waiting period that lasts for up to 6 months.
-During this period, your insurer will provide coverage, but it can refuse to cover out-of-pocket costs related to treatment of the pre-existing condition.
+If you buy a Medigap policy outside your open enrollment period, your insurer may enforce a waiting period.
+The waiting period for a pre-existing condition under a Medicare supplement plan lasts for up to 6 months.
+During the Medigap pre-existing conditions waiting period, your insurer will provide coverage, but it can refuse to cover out-of-pocket costs related to treatment of the pre-existing condition.
 After the “pre-existing condition waiting period,” these costs will be covered.

 Guaranteed access after open enrollment